-- 1. Submit your completed iPOS with a full committee (a chair and second member).
+1. Submit your completed iPOS with a full committee (a chair and second member).
 MTESOL students list the Capstone Instructor as your chair (Mark James or Aya Matsuda) and the other as your additional committee member.
 MA English Education students will pick a chair and list Jessica Early as the additional member.
 If Dr. Early is your chair, an additional English Education faculty can be chosen as the second member.

 Note: If you are unsure of who will be your chair at the time of submitting your iPOS, please list Dr. Early as the chair until your official chair is chosen.
-She will then be switched to the additional member on your committee. - 2.
-Email Kira.Assad@asu.edu to expedite the process after submitting your iPOS letting her know it has been submitted. - 3.
+She will then be switched to the additional member on your committee.

+- 2. Email Kira Assad (kassad@asu.edu) when the iPOS has been submitted. - 3.
 Wait for approval.
 A snapshot of your iPOS will be emailed to the program director for approval.
 If there are any issues, the iPOS will be sent back to you and you will be notified by email of what needs to be changed.